 These days, we like to binge on new content.
 When we find something new, we want to explore a lot of it.
 We aren’t willing to wait for the next installment unless we are already invested in it.

 Netflix knows this.
 They release entire seasons of new TV shows all at once so fans can binge.
-Yes, there is a break between seasons, but that’s easier to endure then a delay between every episode (like the old TV model).
+Yes, there is a break between seasons, but that’s easier to endure than a delay between every episode.

 As a podcaster, you can’t release an entire year’s worth of content at one time.
 That just isn’t feasible.
 So it’s important to build up a library of episodes as quickly as you can so new listeners have plenty of content to explore.